-You may decide that university accommodation isn't for you and if this is the case there are plenty of options available to you.
-Main student areas to live are in central Bristol or around Clifton, Bedminster, Fishponds or Gloucester Road.
+You may decide that university accommodation isn't for you and, if this is the case, there are plenty of options available to you.
+The main student areas to live in are central Bristol or around Clifton, Bedminster, Fishponds or Gloucester Road.
 Take a look online at the listings on Gumtree or Spareroom.co.uk; with these sites, you can talk and meet with potential future housemates before diving in.
 Or, try one of the local estate agents from the below list:

 Kitting out your new student digs?
-Obviously, you’ll be wanting to show off your impeccable taste, but not wanting to break the bank when it comes to furnishing your room.
+Obviously, you’ll want to show off your impeccable taste but not break the bank when it comes to furnishing your room.

 Bristol has an IKEA (hallelujah) where you can pick up everything from rugs to kitchenware and maybe even treat yourself to some classic IKEA meatballs in their restaurant.
-Now, like all IKEAs, actually getting there can be a bit of a pain to get to without a set of wheels but there is a bus that will take you there -obviously it depends on how much you are buying whether this is practical.
+Now, like all IKEAs, actually getting there can be a bit of a pain without a set of wheels, but there is a bus that will take you there, although you'll need to consider how much stuff you'll be bringing on board.

-If you end up living further out - such as the UWE campus or private accommodation - there are quite a few options for transport locally, including a couple of bus providers and trains.
-Also, if you’re going to visit your pals at other unis or just fancy popping home to check in with the rents and get a good meal in you; well, we’ve rounded up the best options below.
+If you end up living further out - such as the UWE campus or private accommodation - there are quite a few local transport options, including a couple of bus providers and trains.
+Also, if you’re going to visit your pals at other unis or just fancy popping home to check in with the 'rents and get a good meal in you, we’ve rounded up the best travel options below.

 Wessex buses provide specific buses to Bristol, UWE and Bath campuses.
 Day tickets start from around £2.50 or it may work out cheaper for you to pick up a month or year pass.

 A cheap way of getting around the city, not to mention a great way to get you moving, cycling is big in Bristol.
-Cycling is both a great way of getting to see Bristol but also helps to keep you active.
+Cycling is both a fantastic way to see the city and it also helps to keep you active.

 If you are keen to pick up a bike, there are plenty of second-hand bike shops located around the city, which can help save you a few pounds, both on the bike itself and in the long run.
 Give some of the below a try:

-If you aren’t sure if you want to invest in a bike straight away, Better By Bike have a Start Cycling scheme which allows you to loan a bike for around a month along with all the accessories that you need to get started.
+If you aren’t sure if you want to invest in a bike straight away, Better By Bike has a Loan a Bike scheme which allows you to borrow a bike for around a month along with all the accessories that you need to get started.